Lambda Deployment Overview

 Before You Begin

 - AWS account - An AWS account you can connect to Harness.

 - Harness Delegate - A Harness Shell Script or ECS Delegate installed in your AWS VPC that can connect to your S3 bucket and Lambda.

-We will walk you through the process of setting up Harness with a connection to AWS, and the Harness Delegate installation is summarized also.
+We will walk you through the process of setting up Harness with a connection to AWS, and will also summarize Harness Delegate installation.